downshift-js/downshift/README.md

 ## The problem

-You need an autocomplete/combobox or a select experience in your application and you want it to be accessible.
+You need an autocomplete, a combobox or a select experience in your application and you want it to be accessible.
 You also want it to be simple and flexible to account for your use cases.
 Finally, it should follow the ARIA design pattern for a [combobox][combobox-aria] or a [select][select-aria], depending on your use case.